evermoving/SystemCaptioner/README.md

 Alternatively build the standalone executable yourself using build_portable.py

 ## Troubleshooting

+The captions box might occassionally restart; this is normal.

 If you have any issues, send them to me via the 'Issues' section at the top of this page.
 Include the Console window log if possible.